jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Links to Stuff To Look At.md

 ### --pages

-By default *étudier* will collect the 10 citations on that page and then look at the top 10 citatations that reference each one.
+By default *étudier* will collect the 10 citations on that page and then look at the top 10 citations that reference each one.
 So you will end up with no more than 100 citations being collected (10 on each page * 10 citations).

 If you would like to get more than one page of results use the `--pages`.
 For